NeuroTechX/ntx_slack_archive/introductions.md

  >Hi  everyone!
 I'm a Masters student at Simon Fraser University's School of Interactive Arts &amp; Technology in Vancouver.
 I use consumer BCI technologies in some of my research (NeuroSky/Muse).
 Looking forward to connecting with you folks!

+4/12/2017 7:37 PM

+ **sydneyneurotechx** :

+ >welcome elgin  .
+You should get connected with giuliosuprig of UBC